OfficeDev/Office-Add-in-samples/Samples/outlook-encrypt-attachments/README.md

 ### Try it out

-Once the add-in is loaded use the following steps to try out the functionality:
+Once the add-in is loaded, use the following steps to try out the functionality.

 #### Manage attachments
 1. Create a new message or appointment